karth1keyan/BookYourShow/README.md

 # BookYourShow

-This project is made with Django framework
+- To download the files to your local machine, `clone repository` to your local machine This project is made with Django framework

 - To download the files to your local machine, create a virtual environment and install the necessary modules using